Travel.State.Gov >

 Additionally, a child must meet the definition of an orphan under U.S. immigration law in order to be eligible to immigrate to the United States with an IR-3 or IR-4 immigrant visa.

-In addition to U.S. immigration requirements, you must also meet the following requirements in order to obtain a guardianship in Jordan:
+In addition to qualifying as an orphan under U.S. immigration law, the child must also meet the following requirements of Jordan:

 Ministry of Social Development (MSD), Family Directorate

-The process for obtaining guardianship of a child from Jordan generally includes the following steps:
+The process for adopting a child from Jordan generally includes the following steps:

-In order to obtain legal guardianship of a child from Jordan, you will need to meet the requirements of the Government of Jordan and U.S. immigration law.
+In order to adopt a child from Jordan, you will need to meet the requirements of the Government of Jordan and U.S. immigration law.
 You must submit an application to be found eligible for a guardianship with the Jordanian MSD.

 There are two types of custody:

-If you are eligible and a child is available for guardianship with the goal of completing an intercountry adoption, the MSD in Jordan will provide you with a referral.
-Each family must decide for itself whether it will be able to meet the needs of and provide a permanent home for a particular child.
-The child must be eligible for guardianship according to Jordan’s requirements, as described in the Who Can Be Adopted section.
-The child must also meet the definition of orphan under U.S. immigration law.
+The child must be eligible to be adopted according to Jordan’s requirements, as described in the Who Can Be Adopted section.
+The child must also meet the definition of an orphan under U.S. immigration law.

-4. Adopt or Obtain Legal Custody of Child in Jordan
+4. Adopt the Child in Jordan or Obtain Legal Custody of the Child for Purposes of Emigration and Adoption

-The process for obtaining legal custody in Jordan generally includes the following:
+The process for finalizing the adoption or obtaining legal custody for purposes of emigration and adoption in Jordan generally includes the following:

 All of these documents must be translated into Arabic and certified by the Jordanian embassy in Washington, which will forward them to the MSD (through the Foreign Ministry).